tpguy825/aptrepo/README.md

 Personal apt repo for some software that distributes .deb files on Github Releases, but don't have their own repo, making updating harder

-All packages are updated with a cron job twice daily
+All packages are updated with a cron job daily

 ## How to use